Legal Requirements for providing food information to consumers

-The name and address of the manufacturer, packer or seller, must be stated on the label.
-The address needs to be a physical address within the EU where your business can be contacted by mail.
+The address provided needs to be a physical address where your business can be contacted by mail.
 You can’t use an e-mail address or phone number.
-This gives consumers the opportunity to contact the manufacturer if they have a complaint about the product or if they want to know more about it.
+Providing an address gives consumers the opportunity to contact the manufacturer if they have a complaint about the product or if they want to know more about it.

 Country of origin or place of provenance

-Instructions on how to prepare and cook the food, including for heating in a microwave oven, must be given on the label if they are needed.
+Instructions on how to prepare and cook the food appropriately, including for heating in a microwave oven, must be given on the label if they are needed.
 If the food must be heated, the temperature of the oven and the cooking time will usually be stated.